 Number porting means moving an existing phone number from one operator to another while keeping the number.
 You change provider without changing your number.
-It applies to both fixed numbers and mobile numbers and is a regulated right.
+It applies to both fixed numbers and mobile numbers and is a regulated right, not something an operator can refuse without cause.

 How a number port works